MD

 Standing next to me on the left is William Gibson.
 He had just arrived in Toronto that day and I took him home with me.

-It took years to track down Billy on the web, for the longest time he was so consumed with his writing that he had no time for his fans.
+It took years to track down Bill on the web, for the longest time he was so consumed with his writing that he had no time for his fans.

 Not saying that I'm an uber fan of his work, but he kept dropping comments once I found his message board and watched the documentary,